mamacdon/orionode/README.md

 1. After Orionode starts, open the shell page and use help to see what commands are available.
 2. 'cd' to the folder where your application lives.
-3. Use 'node debug yourApp.js givenPort' to start you app in debug mode.
+3. Use 'node debug yourApp.js givenPort' to start your app in debug mode.
 You can start multiple apps in debug mode by repeating this step.
-4. In the feedback of the 'node debug' command, you will see a string of debugURL.
+4. In the return value of the 'node debug' command, you will see a "debugURL" string.
-5. Copy and paste that URL into a webkit browser(e.g., Chrome, Safari) and start debug.
-The URL normally looks like: http://yourOrionNodeServer:8900/debug?port=theGivenPort.
+5. Copy and paste the debug URL into a webkit browser (e.g., Chrome, Safari) and start debugging.
+The URL normally looks something like: ```http://yourOrionNodeServer:8900/debug?port=theGivenPort```.

 ## Security Concerns
 No security is guaranteed or even implied.
 Always run Orionode with the ```-pwd``` flag to prevent unauthorized access to your files.